 Almond Sponge Cake

 This light, moist sponge cake is simple to make.
-The subtle almond flavor complements our stone-fruit trifle nicely.
+The subtle almond flavor complements our Stone-Fruit Trifle with Lemon Mousse nicely.

 - Total Time: